 - Heat your grill on high.

 - Turn the heat to low while adding the potatoes to the grill in a single layer, then turn the heat up, close the lid and grill about 3-5 minutes (or until the potatoes have grill marks).
-Turn and grill 3-5 more minutes before checking each potato and removing cooked planks to the warming level.
-Continue cooking until all planks are cooked through.
+Turn and grill 3-5 more minutes before checking each potato and removing any cooked ‘planks’ to the warming level.
+Continue cooking until all potato planks are cooked through.